 OPINION WRITING VIDEO TUTORIALS

 These videos from teaching without frills are an excellent starting point for opinion writing.
 You can view the entire collection here.

 The Wrap Up

-Opinion writing is higher level skill that makes many demands on our students.
+Opinion writing is a higher-level skill that makes many demands on our students.
 It will challenge them to move beyond parroting the facts and figures they have acquired in their learning to formulate their own thoughts on topics they have learned about in class, or in the wider world beyond the school gates.

 It will make demands on their skill as writers too.
-Our students must learn to mold and mechanically manipulate the language on the page to effectively express their beliefs in a persuasive manner.
-To do this successfully they will need ample opportunities to practice their writing craft.
-Once a firm understanding of the structures involved has been established, the student will have the chance to become more fluid in their expression.
+Our students must learn to mold and mechanically manipulate the language on the page to express their beliefs persuasively and effectively.
+To do this successfully, they will need ample opportunities to practice their writing craft.
+Once a firm understanding of the structures involved has been established, the student can become more fluid in their expression.
 They will add art and flair to their craft.
 But first, they must build on these firm foundations.